-The CMAQ modeling analyses were performed for a domain covering the continental United States, as shown in Figure 4-1.
+The WRF-CMAQ modeling analyses were performed for a domain covering the continental United States, as shown in Figure 4-1.
 This single domain covers the entire continental U.S. (CONUS) and large portions of Canada and Mexico using 12 km by 12 km horizontal grid spacing.
+The 2013 simulation used a Lambert Conformal map projection centered at (-97, 40) with true latitudes at 33 and 45 degrees north.
+The 12 km WRF-CMAQ domain consisted of 459 by 299 grid cells and 35 vertical layers.
+Table 4-1 provides some basic geographic information regarding the 12 km WRF-CMAQ domain.
 The model extends vertically from the surface to 50 millibars (approximately 17,600 meters) using a sigma-pressure coordinate system.
+Table 4-2 shows the vertical layer structure used in the 2013 simulation.
 Air quality conditions at the outer boundary of the 12 km domain were taken from a global model.
-Table 4-1